 Circular sizing handles appear along the chart's border and may be used to drag the chart to the desired size.
 These handles work just as they do on pictures and other figures on slides.
 You can size the chart by dragging the sizing handles and position the chart by dragging it to a different location.
-You can also choose a different layout for the chart.
+You can also choose a different layout for the chart from the Design tab under Chart Tools.